Anti-Bribery & Corruption — Module 1 of 4

 Follow the policy — notify the board

 The policy is clear: hospitality above £500 during an active contract requires board notification. £6,800 across two events with the same procurement contact isn't borderline.
-Under MoJ Principle 6, selective enforcement of your own policy is worse than having no policy at all.
+Under MoJ Principle 6, selective enforcement is worse than no policy at all.

 Your choice